 In 2016, Crimean Tatar singer Jamala won the Eurovision Song Contest representing Ukraine with her song "1944", about the historic deportation of Crimean Tatars in that year by Soviet authorities.

-Construction of the Tavrida federal highway began under Russian occupation in 2017.
+From 2017 the Tavrida federal highway was built under Russian occupation.

-In May 2018, the road bridge across the Kerch Strait opened.
+In May 2018, the road bridge of the Kerch Strait crossing opened.

-In December 2019, the rail bridge across the Kerch Strait opened.
+In December 2019, the rail bridge of the Kerch Strait crossing opened.

-In August 2022, Ukrainian President Volodymyr Zelenskyy emphasized the necessity of liberating Crimea from Russian occupation to restore world law and order.
+In August 2022, Ukrainian president Volodymyr Zelenskyy stated that it was "necessary to liberate Crimea" from Russian occupation and to re-establish "world law and order".

 On October 8, 2022, the Crimean Bridge was damaged by an attack.

-After the 2022 Russian invasion, the flow of water through the North Crimea Canal was restored; however, the destruction of the Kakhovka Dam could lead to water supply problems again.
+After the 2022 Russian invasion, the flow of water through the North Crimea Canal was restored, however the destruction of the Kakhovka Dam could lead to problems with water supply again.

 The Union of Soviet Socialist Republics USSR existed from to...